 Middle-aged widow Beatrice Hunsdorfer (Joanne Woodward) and her daughters Ruth (Roberta Wallach) and Matilda (Nell Potts) are struggling to survive in a society they barely understand.
 Beatrice dreams of opening an elegant tea room but does not have the wherewithal to achieve her lofty goal.
 Epileptic Ruth is a rebellious adolescent, while shy but highly intelligent and idealistic Matilda seeks solace in her pets and school projects, including one designed to show how small amounts of radium affect marigolds.

 A lonely moon inhabitant longs for a visit.
 When the first lunar mission comes in 1969, he thinks that his dream has come true.

 Adam, Evchen, and Manni are looking at the moon through their home-made telescope.
 Evchen isn't interested, and dismisses the moon as a lump of cheese.
 Manni, who is a big fan of technology, sees satellites and a car driving over the moon's surface.
 But Adam hears the moon speak, and hears it ask for flowers to cover its surface.
 From then on, Adam is determined to breed a kind of flower that can grow on the moon.

 An astronomer has a terrifying dream.

 Two lovers perform a fandango dance.
 A jealous quarrel follows and the heart-broken swain decides to end it all.
-He throws himself from the window of his room, but instead of being killed the anchor of a passing balloon intercepts his flight and he is taken up high into the clouds.
-Laughing at the poor, unfortunate mortal, the moon arouses the anger of the desperate lover and a battle between the two ensues.
+He throws himself from the window of his room, but instead of falling to his death, the anchor of a passing balloon intercepts his flight and he is taken high into the clouds.
+Laughing at his plight, the moon arouses the anger of the desperate lover and a battle between the two ensues.